-- After refueling, align the fuel fill cap latch with the slot in the filler neck. - Push the fuel fill cap into the filler neck until it snaps closed and locks. - 3 Remove the key and close the cover. - The key cannot be removed if the cap is not locked.
+- After refueling, push the fuel fill cap closed until it locks. - 2 Remove the key and close the lock cover. - The key cannot be removed if the cap is not locked.

 Gasoline is highly flammable and explosive.
 You can be burned or seriously injured when handling fuel.